Orientation (Agents of S.H.I.E.L.D.): Part two

 May and Simmons return to the outpost, where Deke offers to give implant metrics in their wrists so they can blend in.
 They're suddenly interrupted by Tess, another scavenger, and Deke tells her about Virgil's death.
 Deke leaves to find Daisy, Mack, and Yo-Yo once Tess offers to double what Virgil owed him, while Tess takes the rest of them to the Exchange, humanity's main living area on the outpost.
 The outpost, known as the "Lighthouse", was a survival bunker when the Earth was torn in half by a cataclysmic event.
 The Kree arrived to restore order, and destroyed the historical records to keep humanity focused on their future.
 Although the Kree often abuse their human subjects, they rely on the Kree for survival.

 Tess takes Coulson to Virgil's apartment, where Coulson finds a notebook Virgil hid among the artifacts of the old world he collected.
 Tess' boss, Grill, confronts her about the ship May and Simmons took out earlier, and says she owes him double now that Virgil is gone.
 May and Simmons witness one of the Kree's human servants getting stabbed in a fight.
 The Kree take Simmons away when she looks after his wound rather than let him bleed out.
-Deke, Daisy, Mack and Yo-Yo meet up with Tess, Coulson and May in the Exchange after they dispose of the Reapers' bodies.
-Suspicious of Deke's motivations, Daisy follows him to his "gallery", where people pay to enter a Framework simulation to escape the brutal reality of life in the Lighthouse.
-Daisy passes out when she walks under Deke's transmitter, and finds herself in a simulation with Deke.
+Deke, Johnson, Mack and Yo-Yo meet up with Tess, Coulson and May in the Exchange after they dispose of the Reapers' bodies.
+Suspicious of Deke's motivations, Johnson follows him to his "gallery", where people pay to enter a Framework simulation to escape the brutal reality of life in the Lighthouse.
+Johnson passes out when she walks under Deke's transmitter, and finds herself in a simulation with Deke.